Sun-flowerSamurai/2-PegSolitaire/README.md

 ### Grading

-We grade you on exercises 1- and 4 based on your submission in the first week.
+We grade you on exercises 1 through 3 based on your submission in the first week.
-We grade you on exercises 5- 9 based on your submission in the second week.
+We grade you on exercises 4 through 9 based on your submission in the second week.
 Exercise 10 is a bonus exercise, which you do to challenge yourself.